dhinojosa/vavr-study/README.md

 ## Queue

-Queues, what we Americans call "gettin' in line", is just that, a first in, first out semantics.
+Queues, or what we Americans call "gettin' in line", is just that, a first in, first out semantics.
 Only this time there are immutable and persistent considerations to be aware of.
 Consider the following code:

 ```$java